phatak-dev/blog/_posts/2015-01-02-history-of-spark.md

 custom_css : long_heading
 ---

 Apache Spark is one of the most interesting frameworks in big data in recent years.
 Spark had it's humble beginning as a research project at UC Berkeley.
-Recently O'Reilly Ben Lorica [interviewed](https://soundcloud.com/oreilly-radar/apache-sparks-journey-from-academia-to-industry) Ion Stoica, UC Berkeley professor and databricks CEO, about the rise of apache spark and Apache mesos.
+Recently O'Reilly Ben Lorica [interviewed](https://soundcloud.com/oreilly-radar/apache-sparks-journey-from-academia-to-industry) Ion Stoica, UC Berkeley professor and databricks CEO, about history of apache spark.

 This post captures some of the interesting questions from the interview.